PZebarth/AWS-Sentiment-Analysis-RNN/README.md

 ### Project

-[Sentiment Analysis Web App](https://github.com/udacity/sagemaker-deployment/tree/master/Project) is a notebook and collection of Python files to be completed.
+`SageMaker Project` is a notebook and collection of Python files to be completed.
 The result is a deployed RNN performing sentiment analysis on movie reviews complete with publicly accessible API and a simple web page which interacts with the deployed endpoint.
 This project assumes that you have some familiarity with SageMaker.
-Completing the XGBoost Sentiment Analysis notebook should suffice.

 ## Setup Instructions